IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: screen}

-Visiting the `/actuator/metrics` endpoint will emit a json formatted list of available metrics that looks something like the following:
+Accessing the `/actuator/metrics` endpoint displays a JSON formatted list of available metrics that looks something like the following:

 ```
 $ curl -s localhost:8080/actuator/metrics | jq .